April 17 – July 22, 1520

 Still, he was gambling against mercurial nature by staying so long.
 In the end, he overplayed his hand.
 On May 21, with the weather now decidedly inclement, the Santiago finally left the estuary, laden with seal carcasses stacked higher than the gunwales.
 A violent storm coming straight down out of the north smacked the wallowing vessel in the face late the next day.
 Loaded down as it was, it was unable to tack against the storm.
 In fact, there was no way to fight the gale whatsoever; the only thing to be done was to acquiescence to its will and ride it out.
 Serrano brought the ship around stern to the wind and lowered the sails.
 For more than eight hours, the Santiago was blown back the way it had just come at a terrifying speed.
 “Pell-mell the rollers tossed her along down-current, wild as the North Wind tossing thistle along the fields at high harvest,” as Homer had once written.
 The men aboard could only hold on for dear life in the midst of a frigid cacophony of wind and rain, ice and snow.

 On the morning of May 23, they saw that they were back at the mouth of the Santa Cruz estuary.
 Worse — much worse — the wind had shifted direction slightly, was now blowing the ship directly toward it.
 Beneath the water just ahead, everyone knew, were deadly shoals.
 The following sea gave the rudder no purchase whatsoever.
 Captain Serrano shouted for the men to raise sails to try to bring the ship around.
-Suddenly the the keel scraped against a shoal.
+Suddenly the keel scraped against a shoal.
 Timbers shattered with a sound like a musket salute and water came rushing in around the cargo of meat and blubber.
 Seconds later, the rudder was sheered clean off by an underwater ridge.
 The sailors saw it go bouncing away uselessly behind them, until it was lost to sight in the gray cascades of foam.

 Serrano understood at that instant that he couldn’t save his ship.
 All he could do was try to save as many of his crew as possible.
 Spotting a reasonably clear stretch of beach on the southern bank of the estuary’s mouth, he guided his crippled charge toward it as best he could using sails alone.
 He ran from end to end of his quarterdeck, shouting orders, which his disciplined crew executed with dispatch even in this last exigency.
 Several more times there came the shuddering impact of wood on sharp rock.
 The Santiago was now undeniably sinking, the gunwales getting ever closer to the churning water.
 But still Serrano kept the ship running before the whirlwind, its canvas spread taut as a plow strap, trying to reach the shore before the ship fell to pieces beneath his feet.